planetlabs/planet-auth-python/docs/index.md

 # Planet Auth Utility Library

-The Planet Auth Library provides generic authentication utilities for clients and for services.
-For clients, it provides means to obtain access tokens that can be used to access network services.
+The Planet Auth Library provides generic authentication utilities for clients and services.
+For clients, it provides the means to obtain access tokens that can be used to access network services.
 For services, it provides tools to validate the same access tokens.

 The architecture of the code was driven by OAuth2, but is intended to be easily extensible to new authentication protocols in the future.
-Since both clients and resource servers are both themselves clients to authorization servers in an OAuth2 deployment, this combining of resource client and resource server concerns in a single library was seen as natural.
+Since clients and resource servers are both themselves clients to authorization servers in an OAuth2 deployment, this combining of client and server concerns in a single library was seen as natural.

 Currently, this library supports OAuth2, Planet's legacy proprietary authentication protocols, and static API keys.